New Geometry with All Killing Vectors Spanning the Poincar\'e Algebra

-{\it Introduction.} --- The Poincar\'e symmetry is the foundation of Einstein's special relativity, relativistic field theories in Minkowski space-time, particle physics, as well as the Poincar\'e gauge theories of gravity, etc. It is well known that conventionally only the Minkowski space-time is invariant under global Poincar\'e transformations.
+The Poincar\'e symmetry is the foundation of Einstein's special relativity, relativistic field theories in Minkowski space-time, particle physics, as well as the Poincar\'e gauge theories of gravity, etc. It is well known that conventionally only the Minkowski space-time is invariant under global Poincar\'e transformations.

-Recently, it has been found that as kinematic symmetry \cite{BLL} there is another Poincar\'e symmetry that preserves the Minkowski lightcone at origin \cite{GWZ,GHWZ}.
+Recently, it has been found that, similar to kinematic symmetry \cite{BLL}, there is another Poincar\'e symmetry that preserves the Minkowski lightcone at origin \cite{GWZ,GHWZ}.

-The aim of the letter is to present a new nontrivial 4d geometry with the Poincar\'e symmetry and to explore its geometric structure.
-We show that the new geometry is the Poincar\'e-invariant solution of the degenerate extension of the vacuum Einstein field equations with a negative cosmological constant and provides a static cosmological space-time with a Lobachesky space.
+In this Letter, we present a new nontrivial four-dimensional (4D) geometry with the new kinematic Poincar\'e symmetry and to explore its geometric structure.
+We show that the new geometry is the solution of the degenerate extension of the vacuum Einstein field equations with a negative cosmological constant and provides a static cosmological space-time with a Lobachevsky space.
 The motion of free particles in the space-time is also discussed.

-{\it The Poincar\'e symmetry.} --- In the algebraic point of view, an algebra is said to be Poincar\'e one if (1) it is isomorphic to $\frak{iso}(1,3)$ algebra, (2) the unique Abelean ideal of the $\frak{iso}(1,3)$ algebra is regarded as a translation sub-algebra and is divided into the time translation and space translations as a 1d and a 3d representation, respectively, of $\mathfrak{so}(3)$ sub-algebra of the $\frak{so}(1,3)$ sub-algebra and (3) the algebra is invariant under the suitably defined parity and time-reversal operation \cite{BLL}.
+In the algebraic point of view, an algebra is said to be Poincar\'e one if \\ (1) it is isomorphic to $\frak{iso}(1,3)$ algebra; \\ (2) \parbox[t]{15.2cm}{the unique Abelean ideal of the $\frak{iso}(1,3)$ algebra is regarded as a translation sub-algebra and is divided into the time translation and space translations as a 1D and a 3D representation, respectively, of $\mathfrak{so}(3)$ sub-algebra of the $\frak{so}(1,3)$ sub-algebra; and} \\ (3) \parbox[t]{15.2cm}{the algebra is invariant under the suitable parity and time-reversal operations defined in Ref. \cite{BLL}.}